 So how does it work?
-Essentially, you snap up a pass for £15 (proceeds go to charity Off The Fence who tackle homelessness locally) and that gives you access to buy exclusive specials – more on those below – at the ten fantastic participating Hove restaurants.
+Essentially, you snap up a pass for £15 and that gets you access to buy one or more of the exclusive specials – more on those soon – available at the 12 fantastic participating Hove restaurants (Cin Cin, Wild Flor, Fourth and Church, Fatto A Mano, Oeuf, Coconut Island, Chilli Restaurant Hove, Market, Shoreline Coffee + Kitchen, Little Fish Market and Ginger Pig).

-Some walk-ins will be available, too, but to ensure you don’t miss out it’s best to book a slot with each eatery.
+To make sure you don’t miss out, it’s best to book a slot with each eatery, although some walk-ins will be available.

 Cin Cin